Ice Cream In A Bag is homemade, quick, and fun—no machine needed! Just a few ingredients, ice, and rock salt for a creamy treat in minutes.

 Instructions

-• PREP: Prepare any toppings you'll be using.
-You'll want to eat the ice cream quickly once it's ready!
-Also, consider chilling the bowl(s) you'll be using for the ice cream in the freezer to get them nice and cold.
+• Prepare any toppings you’ll be using.
+You’ll want to eat the ice cream quickly once it’s ready!
+Also, consider chilling the ice cream bowl(s) in the freezer to get them nice and cold.

-• PREPARE ICE CREAM MIXTURE: Carefully add heavy cream, sugar, vanilla, and salt to the smaller plastic bag.
+• Carefully add heavy cream, sugar, vanilla, and salt to the smaller plastic bag.
 Add chocolate syrup if making a chocolate version.
-Seal the bag, removing as much air as possible, and then smoosh around to combine ingredients.
+Seal the bag, removing as much air as possible, and smoosh around to combine ingredients.
 Set aside for now.

-• PREPARE ICE: Fill the gallon bag halfway with crushed ice.
+• Fill the gallon bag halfway with crushed ice.
 Add the rock salt to the ice and smoosh together to integrate.

 Video